Let’s get straight to the point: are your hotel bedsheets clean?

 Picture your next trip — sun and sand, maybe picturesque mountains, a great view from your hotel room where a comfy bed with fluffy pillows and the softest sheets beckon you.
 Peel back the covers, and everything looks amazing, but before you crawl in, take a minute.
-How clean are those sheets…really?
+Are hotel sheets clean … really?

 A 2016 investigation from Inside Edition uncovered a disturbing trend.
 Some hotels weren’t changing linens between guests.
 These aren’t the grimy roadside motels of your nightmares either.
 The nine hotels in question were part of a group of upscale city hotels.

 This shouldn’t put you off travel entirely.
 We have a few suggestions for how to tell if your bedsheets are clean and what to do if you suspect otherwise.
 Here’s what you need to know, including preparing for and staying safe at a hotel.

 An earlier investigation showed similar results using hidden cameras.
 In the hotels — this time in New Jersey — housekeeping staff failed to change pillows and cut corners cleaning bathrooms.